-High Grade Silver, Turquoise, Long 26″ Silver Snake Chain, 69 Grams
+High Grade Silver, Turquoise, Long 26″ Indian Silver Snake Chain, 69 Grams

-ANTIQUE ISLAMIC, PERSIAN, THREE PART, SILVER TALISMAN QURAN BOX
+AN ISLAMIC, PERSIAN, THREE PART, SILVER TALISMAN HOLDER

 This is a 19th century, high grade silver, repousse, octagonal talisman miniature Qur’an case which would have stored a miniature Qur’an or select verses of the revelation considered to hold special protective powers from Iran.
 The Quran or the Talismanic manuscript small enough and in octagonal shape is now missing.
 A latch at the bottom opens the hinged box.
 The talismanic nature of these objects is confirmed by the verses used in the inscriptions decorating them.
 The lid and sides have very fine extremely intricate, dense bands of Persian, Nastaliq script.
 The roundel is etched with Qur’anic invocations in Nastaliq calligraphy and also on the eight sides.
-It has two hollow tubular scroll containers also with rows of Persian script.
+It has two hollow tubular scroll containers attached, by the cotton cords, not hinged, also with rows of Persian script.
 Both tubes open freely.
 The containers would have also held a miniature paper scroll containing a combination of prayers and Qur’anic verses.
+It has

 TIBET, MID 19th CENTURY, WOMAN’S OVAL GAU, GHAU RELIQUARY AMULET BOX

 (With an applied chased gilded stylized Vajra or Dorje (thunderbolt) centre piece added,